project-chip/connectedhomeip/docs/testing/unit_testing_clusters.md

 attribute changes and commands into application actions.
 It also reports external changes back to the ClusterLogic class.

-The API design for this class with vary by the cluster, but it si generally recommended to use a generic API where possible, so the API ports easily to other platforms.
-For example an attribute changed callback with the changes listed.
+The API design for this class will vary by the cluster, but it is generally recommended to use a generic API where possible, so the API ports easily to other platforms, for example an attribute changed callback with the changes listed.
 It is important to be careful about the design and revisit this early if issues arise.